tomn46037/Arduino-MQTT-Desklamp/README.md

 the desired level is reached, it publishes a message back on "/arduino/lights/status/[1-4]" with the current value.

+It also subscribes to "/arduino/lights/all".
+This will set the brighness of all channels.

 Once I'm into the main loop, if the client should for some reason become disconnected I enter a while(1) loops and let the watchdog timer reboot.
 This allows it to reconnect should anything happen.